bcornec/Lab-git/Docker/README.md

 2573be6f1401        owncloud_web        "/bin/sh -c '/usr/sbi"   35 seconds ago      Up 34 seconds       0.0.0.0:80->80/tcp   owncloud_web_1
 ```

 Our application starts and should work the same way as previously.
-However it is much simpler because we don't need to define ports and storage mapping, also the YAML file can be held in  and this information can be managed in Configuration Management System.
+However it is much simpler because we don't need to define ports and storage mapping using the command line, also the YAML file can be held in and this information can be managed in Configuration Management System.

 You can also note that the container name is defined as `application_service_number` (owncloud_web_1)